espressomd/espresso/doc/sphinx/inter_non-bonded.rst

 alchemical transformations, where a group of atoms can be slowly turned on/off during a simulation.

-.. _Weeks-Chandler-Anderson interaction:
+.. _Weeks-Chandler-Andersen interaction:

-Weeks-Chandler-Anderson interaction
+Weeks-Chandler-Andersen interaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
     Feature ``WCA`` required.

-The interface for the Weeks-Chandler-Anderson interactions is implemented in
+The interface for the Weeks-Chandler-Andersen interactions is implemented in
 :class:`espressomd.interactions.WCAInteraction`.
 They
 are configured via the syntax::

     system.non_bonded_inter[type1, type2].wca.set_params(**kwargs)

-This command defines a Weeks-Chandler-Anderson interaction between particles of the
+This command defines a Weeks-Chandler-Andersen interaction between particles of the
 types ``type1`` and ``type2``.
 The potential is defined by

 .. math::